The Bryce Canyon Scenic Drive: A Complete Guide

 3. Black Birch Canyon

-Black Birch Canyon Bryce Canyon
+View of hoodoos and trees in Black Birch Canyon Bryce Canyon.

 The first stop on the Bryce National Park scenic drive has great views of orange, pink and white hoodoos and cliffs.

-4. Ponderosa Canyon
+4. Ponderosa Point

 From here you can see canyons through the Grey Cliffs and White Cliffs.
 You may notice that the Grey Canyons are wider and less deep.
 This is because the White Cliffs experience more flash floods.